 As you quickly release the contraction, your inhalation should be automatic and passive — your focus should be on exhaling.

 Begin slowly, aiming for 65-70 contractions per minute.
 Gradually quicken the pace, aiming for 95-105 exhalation/inhalation cycles per minute.
+Always go at your own pace and stop if you feel faint or dizzy.

 After one minute of the exercise, inhale deeply through the nostrils, and then exhale slowly through your mouth.
 Depending on your experience level, you may repeat the exercise.